Benefits of Group Hiking

 When hiking in groups, people often enjoy great conversations with the people hiking next to them.
 At different points of the hike you can talk to many of the hikers in the group and learn a little bit from everyone.
 Hiking trails are often wide enough for two to four people.
 That makes for pleasant one on one conversations or nice group chats.
 The best part about it is that even if the conversation isn't about your favorite topic, you can still enjoy the exercise, beautiful scenery and everything else about the great outdoors.

 Group Hiking is Safer

-Another point about having safety in numbers while in nature is that different wildlife will be hesitant to approach you.
+Another point about having safety in numbers by virtue of group hiking is that dangerous wildlife will be hesitant to approach you.
 You may think seeing wildlife is fun, and it often is, but it can also be dangerous.
 Many parks around the world have different large wild cats, bears, snakes, elk, and other large and mid-size animals.
 They may be beautiful to observe, but the last thing you want to do is set of a predator instinct or a self-defense instinct in the wild animal.
 Simply being in a group is usually noisier.
 That is often enough to scare off many animals.
 Usually the animals will just leave the area before your loudly-chatting group ever arrives there and you will never even know that being in a group has already made the hike safer for you.

 Group Hiking is More Environmental

 A part of hiking is the drive or the other means you have that gets you to the actual park to hike.
 If you hike in groups, you can always join carpools to help you get to the hikes in a social and environmentally friendly manner.
 It makes the ride there more environmental than going separately, and can be a nice way to enjoy the drive to, and especially from the destination when you are probably tired.
 All hikes on this site have a special feature to help manage and organize their carpools, with a map of drivers and people who need a ride.
 You may find helpful in finding rides or getting a ride from someone when going on your next hike.